ClaireLee22/Doc2Doc-Comparison-using-Word2Vec-Model/README.md

 ### Project Results
 - Trained the Word2Vec (Skip-gram) model by collecting vocabularies from 40000 documents and compared similarity among 2000 documents successfully based on output of word_match_count validation.
 - Obtained the similarity of words by Word2Vec model and further compare all the words in a document to another document to decide the Doc2Doc similarity by adding similarity of “most similar” words together.
-- Get all the similarity value among all documents.
+- Got all the similarity value among all documents.
 The higher value of similarity, the more similar the two documents are.
 - Word2Vec Visualization

  <img src='assets/embeddings_output.png'>